State Prescription Drug Resources

 State Supplemental Drug Rebate Agreements

-Many States have received CMS approval on their State Plan Amendments to enter into single-State and multi-State supplemental drug rebate pools that generate rebates that are at least as large as the rebates set forth in the Secretary's national rebate agreement with drug manufacturers.
+Many States have received CMS approval on their State Plan Amendments to enter into single-state and multi-state supplemental drug rebate pools that generate rebates that are at least as large as the rebates set forth in the Health and Human Services Secretary's national rebate agreement with drug manufacturers.
 For your information, we have compiled a chart that depicts the States with Medicaid Pharmacy Supplemental Rebate Agreements (SRA) with their effective dates.

-The Medicaid statute allows manufacturers participating in the Medicaid Drug Rebate Program to exclude prices to State pharmaceutical assistance programs (SPAPs) from their Medicaid Best Price calculations.
+The Medicaid statute allows manufacturers participating in the Medicaid Drug Rebate Program to exclude prices to SPAPs from their Medicaid best price calculations.
 CMS has compiled a list of programs that meet the criteria to be considered SPAPs called Medicaid SPAP Best Price List.
-For the purposes of determining whether a SPAP is excluded from the Medicaid Best Price, manufacturers should refer to this list.
-Please note that this list only includes States that submitted a description of their programs to CMS for review based on the established criteria in CMS' Manufacturer Release No. 68 (April 1, 2005).
-The qualification of State-only programs as SPAPs is based on the information provided by the State and may be subject to further review if changes occur within the program.
+For the purposes of determining whether a SPAP is excluded from the Medicaid best price, manufacturers should refer to this list.
+Please note that this list only includes states that submitted a description of programs to CMS for review based on the established criteria in CMS' Manufacturer Release No. 68 (April 1, 2005).
+The qualification of state-only programs as SPAPs is based on the information provided by the state and may be subject to further review if changes occur within the program.

 Questions regarding the topics on this page?
 Email RxDrugPolicy@cms.hhs.gov.